basdds/basdds.github.io/_posts/2020-01-21-Raspberry-Pi-Photowall.md

 **What is a 'piwall'??**

-A few years ago, I've built a 3*2 'PiWall'; A grid of 6 old 19' Monitors, each having a Raspberry Pi behind it.
+In 2016 I've built a 3*2 'PiWall'; A grid of 6 old 19' Monitors, each having a Raspberry Pi behind it.

 This PiWall is capable of running the [Piwall](http://www.piwall.co.uk/){:target="_blank"} video streaming software.